31st July, 2025

 What elimination is actually about, is eliminating those risks that are unnecessary.
 For example, working at height creates a high level of risk, so if instead, you can do the work from ground level (e.g. using extendable poles or raising and lowering equipment) then you have eliminated the risk of working at height.

 What about when you can't eliminate a risk?
-What if the work has to get done at roof height and there is no getting around it.
-Enter, the hierarchy of risk control.
+What if the work has to get done at roof height and there is no getting around it?

 The hierarchy of controls is simply a list of the best control measures, in order of priority.
-For example, item number 1 in the list (which should now be no surprise, it's elimination) is the best and should be considered first before moving to item number 2.
+For example, item number 1 in the list (which should now be no surprise - it's elimination) is the best and should be considered first before moving to item number 2.

 We have already discussed this earlier on in this post, and elimination should always be the first control measure you consider.
-Ask yourself, can this risk be removed entirely from this activity?
+It's at the top of the hierarchy of risk control for a reason!

 Examples of elimination: